flamencist/di4es/README.md

 ### di.noConflict()

-If for some reason two versions of di4js are loaded (which is not recommended), calling di.noConflict() from the second version will return the globally scoped di4js variables to those of the first version.
+If for some reason two versions of di4es are loaded (which is not recommended), calling di.noConflict() from the second version will return the globally scoped di4es variables to those of the first version.
 Worked for browser version only.

 	var secondDi = window.di.noConflict(); // window.di === firstDi

 ## Tests

-You can view the results of the DI4JS test suite [in your browser!](https://rawgit.com/flamencist/di4js/master/spec-runner-shim.html)
+You can view the results of the __di4es__ test suite [in your browser!](https://rawgit.com/flamencist/di4es/master/spec-runner-shim.html)

 ## License

 This software is distributed under the terms of the MIT License (MIT).

 ## Authors

+Alexander Chermyanin

 Gediminas Backevcius / [@gedbac](https://twitter.com/gedbac)